|II.||Core Curriculum Requirements|

 The School of Foreign Service strongly believes that a period of study in another country can contribute an invaluable intercultural dimension and language-learning opportunity to the educational preparation of all who aspire to international careers.
 Students are, therefore, encouraged to develop appropriate plans for international study in conjunction with their educational program at the School.
-In most cases students must be fully enrolled in a recognized foreign university and study in the native language with students of the host country.
-Such direct matriculation puts a premium on post-advanced knowledge of the appropriate foreign language and is most feasible in countries in which French, German, Italian, Spanish, Portuguese (or English) are the languages of instruction.
-A number of modified options are available in Arabic, Chinese, Japanese, and Russian-speaking parts of the world.
+In most cases during semester or academic year study abroad students must be fully enrolled in a recognized university and study in the native language with students of the host country.
+Such direct matriculation puts a premium on post-advanced knowledge of the appropriate language and is most feasible in countries in which French, German, Italian, Spanish, Portuguese (or English) are the languages of instruction.
+Modified options are available in Arabic, Chinese, Japanese, and Russian-speaking parts of the world.
 These programs combine a heavy emphasis on language acquisition with a limited selection of coursework in English, often with a regional focus.
 The Office of Global Education has developed a range of study abroad programs that meet other needs, including intensive language study and directed field research.

 One of the most important issues to address in terms of study abroad is how the course work taken abroad will or will not contribute to one’s progress towards the BSFS degree, especially the requirements for the major.
 This is a subject for careful planning and consultation with the curricular dean responsible for coordination of the major.
 The deans bear final responsibility for crediting course work taken abroad towards degree requirements.

 - Participants must be full-time students while overseas, unless their dean has given preapproval for a reduced course load.
-A full course load is considered to be the same as that of a regular full-time degree candidate at the host university, as defined in the academic policies developed for each program by the Office of Global Education.
+A full course load is considered to be the same as that of a regular full-time degree candidate at the host university, as defined in the courseload and grading policy developed for each program by the Office of Global Education.
 Recreational travel must not interfere with regularly scheduled classes.
-Students take the regular exams normally administered to degree students at the host university.
+Students may not request early or alternative examinations to facilitate departure before the end of the program.
 All course assignments and examinations must be completed by the time of departure from the country at the end of the semester.

 - The student code of conduct applies to students while overseas.